 Carefully lift up the top side of the keyboard as it shown on the picture below.

 Move the keyboard in the direction shown by the yellow arrow.

 Be careful, it is still connected to the motherboard.

 Turn the keyboard upside down and place it on the palm rest.

 Let’s disconnect the small cable (Connector 1) first.

-On the picture below the connector is shown in the unlocked position.
 Now you can pull the ribbon cable from the connector.

 Turn the keyboard over again and access the second connector.